 They need to be handled carefully to keep your hands clean and avoid passing on an infection.
 You also need to make sure you don't contaminate the sample with urine or toilet paper.

 Collect your samples in sterile vials, which your doctor will give you.
 Store them in the fridge, well away from food, then take them to your doctor or to the pathology lab as soon as possible.
 If there's going to be a delay, talk to your doctor about it.

 What do my results mean?

 Around 1 in every 14 people has a positive FOBT test – that is, blood is found in their faeces.
 A positive result does not necessarily mean you have bowel cancer.
 Other conditions like polyps, haemorrhoids or inflammation can give you positive results.

 But if you do have a positive result, you should contact your doctor, who might recommend other tests like a colonoscopy.

 If your FOBT is all clear, that's good.
 But it doesn't mean you'll never develop bowel cancer.
-If you're over 50, you should have regular screening every two years.
+If you're over 50, you should have regular screening every 2 years.

 If you have a stool culture test and it is positive, see your doctor.
 You might need treatment.